Dates: June 9th - August 15th, 2020.

 Assist in the direction, supervision, and organization of campers in their living cabin or unit, within activities and throughout the camp in order to meet the intended camper outcomes.

-Apply basic youth development principles in working with campers through communication, relationship development, respect for diversity, involvement and empowerment of youth.
+Apply basic youth development principles in working with campers through communication, relationship development, a respect for diversity, involvement and empowerment of youth.

 Assure campers are properly supervised at all times.